Strategic Proposal · v2 · For Mindlink · April 2026

 The Ask

-What changes for Mindlink, what doesn't, and the three architectural questions we need a recommendation on.
+What changes for Mindlink in v2, what doesn't, and the four architectural questions we need a recommendation on.

 05.1